tarunk04/COVID-19-CaseStudy-and-Predictions/README.md

 Tarun Kumar

 #### Authors' Note:<br>
 The author has tried to get the best result using the dataset.
 The author is not responsible for any misuse.
-Any commercial use of the code is not permissible.
 Read Licence carefully.
 If you want to contribute to the notebook or any feedback and suggestions are most welcome.

 # License